Green Party of Canada candidates in the 2004 Canadian federal election: Elijah Gair (Elmwood—Transcona)

-Gair was a security official during the election.
+Elijah Gair was a security official during the election.
 His campaign centred on the need to find alternative energy sources, to replace forestry products and petroleum.
-According to his campaign literature, he supports a social model based on community and family instead of competition.
+According to his campaign literature, Gair supports a social model based on community and family instead of competition.
 He received 719 votes (2.46%), finishing fourth against New Democratic Party incumbent Bill Blaikie.

 Gair was scheduled to be the Green Party's candidate for Winnipeg South in the 2006 federal election, but did not actually appear on the ballot.

 Jacob Giesbrecht (Kildonan—St. Paul)

-Giesbrecht is a lawyer and activist in Manitoba, Canada.
+Jacob Giesbrecht is a lawyer and activist in Manitoba, Canada.
 Raised in rural Manitoba, Giesbrecht moved to Winnipeg in 1986 and has resided there since that time.
 He is a lawyer with the firm of Inkster Christie Hughes, specializing in estate, unemployment and labour law.
 Giesbrecht has also been involved in volunteer organizations, including a number of anti-poverty groups in Winnipeg's downtown core.

 He received 756 votes, or about 2% of the total votes in the riding.

 Marc Payette (Portage—Lisgar)

-Payette received 856 votes (2.46%), finishing fifth against Brian Pallister of the Conservative Party of Canada.
+Marc Payette received 856 votes (2.46%), finishing fifth against Brian Pallister of the Conservative Party of Canada.
 See his entry here for more information.

 Daniel Backé (St. Boniface)

-Backé is a young politician with a history of social activism in Winnipeg.
+Daniel Backé is a young politician with a history of social activism in Winnipeg.
 At age seven, he was involved in a program to assist juvenile delinquents with reading and writing skills (Ottawa Citizen, 12 January 1989).

 At the time of the election, Backé was working towards the completion of his Bachelor of Arts degree at the University of Winnipeg, where he majored in political science and theatre.

 The 2004 election was Backé's first as a candidate.
 He claimed that his priorities were Senate reform and the creation of federal subsidy for ecologically-sound methods of transportation.
 He received 925 votes (2.40%), finishing fourth against Liberal incumbent Raymond Simard.